sher222/Physarum-Swarm-Steiner-Algo/test data/README.md

 Presented in this folder is the test data used in our paper.
-A description of the test cases can be found in data_description.md.
+A description of the test cases can be found in dataDescription.md.

+For our paper, we ran all tests using Amazon Web Services (AWS) Batch.
+Each machine used a modified [docker image](https://hub.docker.com/r/sher222/span_tree) based on the publicly available amazonlinux image.